NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/2a_hyperspectral_classificiation.md

  * Assessing model performance and learn what the different accuracy metrics can tell you

 ## Requirements
- * A gmail (@gmail.com) account
  * An Earth Engine account.
-You can sign up for an Earth Engine account here: https://earthengine.google.com/new_signup/
+You can sign up for an Earth Engine account here: https://earthengine.google.com/register/
  * An understanding of the GEE code editor and the GEE JavaScript API.
- * Optionally, complete the first three GEE tutorials in this tutorial series: <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-image-collections" target="_blank">Intro to AOP Data in Google Earth Engine Tutorial Series</a>
+ * Optionally, complete the first three GEE tutorials in this tutorial series: <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-data-google-earth-engine-tutorial-series" target="_blank">Intro to AOP Data in Google Earth Engine Tutorial Series</a>

 ## Additional Resources
 The links below to the earth engine guides may assist you as you work through this lesson.